- Free delivery over £40

 Femoston HRT for Menopause

 Femoston Conti and Femoston 1/10 mg and 2/10 mg are types of hormone replacement therapy (HRT) that are suitable for postmenopausal women.
-Women who use Femoston experience relief from those unwanted symptoms of the menopause.
+Women who use Femoston experience relief from those unwanted symptoms of menopause.

 Femoston can be bought, online as a repeat prescription, from The Independent Pharmacy by women who have previously been prescribed HRT by their GP or specialist and continue to keep up to date with regular check-ups.

 What is Femoston HRT?

 Femoston is a brand of hormone replacement therapies (HRTs) suitable for postmenopausal women, which contains two types of female hormones — oestrogen and progestogen.
 This is known as a combined HRT.

 Combined HRT is taken every day without a break.
-These treatments are very effective at reducing symptoms of menopause such as hot flushes and low mood and preventing the development of the brittle bone disorder, osteoporosis.
+These treatments are very effective at reducing symptoms of menopause such as hot flushes and low mood and preventing the development of a brittle bone disorder, and osteoporosis.

 What is Femoston used for?

-During the menopause, a woman’s oestrogen levels naturally start to reduce.
+During menopause, a woman’s oestrogen levels naturally start to reduce.
 This can cause many women to endure unpleasant symptoms.
 Femoston can help to relieve postmenopausal symptoms improving the enjoyment of your daily life.